DestinyVolt/D-D/Squiddle/Backstory.md

 The Boss and his young daughter.
 Note: The Boss is a Union Man who lead the charge to overthrow the previous owners of the railway (the drow).
 His daughter calls Aggy "Choochoo"\
 A Tinkerer and her househusband \
 An Engineer \
 Her Ex-Conductor, Basically an Ex boyfriend.
-He broke up w/ us after we were transformed.
+He broke up w/ her after she was transformed.
 His nickname for her was "Dimples."
 She gets sad whenever someone calls her that.
 Her nickname for him was Chomsky. \
 Kasfan Locamote (Father & Head Tinkerer, stereotypical gnomish tinkerer, very excentric, creates all sorts of crazy invetions to help the train line, loves to talk shop w/ Aggy)

 Note: Her Mother and Father never married, they don't live together, but they're still friends.
 It's not like there is any bad blood or anything, gnomes are just Like That(tm).